There are seven basic

 4. Concurrent with the preparation of the application, your local organization should develop and implement some activities on the campus and should prepare for selection of new members, using the OΔK membership qualifications.

 5. As soon as your application has been approved by the OΔK National Membership Committee, you will need to schedule a time for the OΔK National Vice President or other OΔK National Officer to visit your college or university and meet with the organizing group as well as with selected faculty and chief administrative officers (this trip is at the expense of the National OΔK Society).
 Even before this visit is scheduled, however, you can and should begin the process of preparing your final petition.
-When the final petition is submitted (not less than one year after your local group has been organized), it will be voted on by the OΔK National Membership Committee.
+When the final petition is submitted, it will be voted on by the OΔK National Membership Committee.
 The National Headquarters of OΔK can provide you with a sample of a final petition for your examination.

 6. Prior to or immediately following approval of your final petition, you will need to engage in one cycle of membership selection.
 Those selected may become part of the charter group or may be initiated at a future ceremony.